polyfy/polylith/readme.md

 from the development environment.

-All environments under the `environments` directory have their source paths defined in `:paths` instead of inside the `:dev` alias, as in the `development` environment.
+All environments under the `environments` directory have their source paths defined in `:paths` instead of inside the `:dev` alias, as for the `development` environment.
-This way we can keep them simpler without the need to activate a `:dev` alias.
+The deployable environments are simpler than `development` and uses the "standard way" of configuring environments by puting things in `:paths`.

 The reason all paths begin with "../../" is that `components` and `bases` live two levels up compared to `environments/command-line` and not at the root as with the `development` environment.

-If we add a missing path here, then we will get a warning when we execute the `check` or `info` command.
+If we add a missing path here, then we will get a warning when we execute the [check](#check) or [info](#info) command.
 <img src="images/warning.png" width="90%" alt="Warning">

 ## Tools.deps

-This tool is built on top of _tools.deps_.
-To get the most out of it, we recommend you to read the [documentation](https://github.com/clojure/tools.deps.alpha) that also contains some useful links.
+This Polylith tool is built on top of _tools.deps_.
+To get the most out of it, we recommend you to read the [documentation](https://github.com/clojure/tools.deps.alpha).

 To make it easier to follow the examples in the next `build` section, we will show some examples on how to use the `clj` command.